cghughes22/Project3/index.md

 y = np.array(df['MPG']).reshape(-1,1)
 dat = np.concatenate([X,y], axis=1)
 ```
+Similarly to the Boston dataset, I created training and testing sets, this time decreasing the size of the testing set to 25% of the original data, using the following code.
 ```Python
 from sklearn.metrics import mean_absolute_error
 dat_train, dat_test = tts(dat, test_size=0.25, random_state=1234)
 ```

 ### Multivariate Regression on Cars Dataset
+Like with the previous dataset, I started out by running a typical linear regression, obtaining a mean absolute error of 3,477.77.
 ```Python
 lm = LinearRegression()
 lm.fit(dat_train[:,:-1],dat_train[:,-1])